crate/crate-howtos/docs/integrations/kafka-connect.rst

 Data Ingestion using Kafka and Kafka Connect
 ============================================

-This reference architecture document details how to create an ingestion pipeline from a `Kafka`_ source to a CrateDB sink, using the `Kafka Connect JDBC connector`_.
+This integration document details how to create an ingestion pipeline from a `Kafka`_ source to a CrateDB sink, using the `Kafka Connect JDBC connector`_.